phalcon/documentation/docs/encryption-security.md

 // $2y$08$ZUFGUUk5c3VpcHFoVUFXeOYoA4NPFEP4G9gcm6rdo3jFPaNFdR2/O
 ```

-We can now check if a value sent to us by a user through the UI of our application, is identical to our hashed string:
+We can now check if a value sent to us by a user through the UI of our application is identical to our hashed string:

 ```php
 <?php